davinjaya98/galea-cms/README.md

 - Type 5 => Image Blob
 - Type 6 => Rich Text
 5. The slider is now configurable by setting the value on custom data value

+# Features
+The project is built with
+1. Spring boot as the core
+2. Swagger as the API docs (Please comment the profile section under application properties to disable / enable Swagger for production launch)
+3. MySQL as database